SPDLDaemon/spdl-docs-master/docs/content/Tools/KiCad/SchematicCapture/_index.md

 1. Add another component, this time `Conn_01x03_Male`.
 This is a generic 3-pin connector.

-1. Organise all components on your schematic sheet as shown below.
+1. Organize all components on your schematic sheet as shown below.

 ![Component layout image](layout_1.png)